reinitd/oneko-desktop/README.md

 `src/dist` has an executable, so you don't have to build from scratch.

 ### UPDATE Aug.
 16, 2024
-Why are people forking and using this 😭.
+Why are people forking and using this 😭. \
-I might come back and rewrite this project.
+If this gets another fork or star, I might come back and rewrite this project.

 <details style="cursor: pointer;">
     <summary>Images</summary>